 In some cases, the ice structure of rock glaciers can be several meters underneath the surface.
 In the above image, the body of ice and rock is some 20 meters thick!
+You can determine approximate thickness in an image like this one by moving your pointer over the top edge of the glacier and then over the very tip of the tongue at the valley floor, and noting the altitude reading that varies as you move your pointer over the Google Earth image.
+Satellite images always look far smaller than they really are if you were at the site, in this case, the glacier is many times taller than a person standing at its side.

 Below is a photograph of a cross section of a rock glacier, showing fine rock matter above ice.